Is Hoi An Worth Visiting? A Local’s Guide for 2026

 The Ancient Town in Hoi An is a UNESCO World Heritage Site, and with that designation comes a high level of tourism.
 This is true anywhere in the world.
 I’ve spoken to a lot of travelers who’ve visited only the Old Town and left feeling that Hoi An as a whole was too touristy or fake.

-The Old Town is touristy, and you should prepare for that.
-But I’m one of those people who isn’t bothered by its tourism; it’s been that way since I first visited in 2018.
+The Old Town is touristy.
+Expect it to be touristy.
+But I’m one of those people who isn’t bothered at all by its tourism; it’s been that way since I first visited in 2018.
 I enjoy the Old Town for what it is — a popular place for travelers, with cool-looking architecture, small, walkable streets, and river views — and really just one tiny part of Hoi An.

 Outside the La Siesta Hoi An Resort and Spa.